candebellavita/vkompth/MAXI_J1348-630/README.md

 The rms spectrum must be in fractional units, with values between 0 and 1.

-The lag spectrum must be phase lags in radians, with values from `-pi/2` to `pi/2`.
+The lag spectrum must be phase lags in radians, with values from `-pi` to `pi`.

 Since the lags are a relative measurement (lags of a subject band with respect to some reference band), the reference band for the lags is not important because this only adds a constant to the lag spectrum; the model accounts for this (this is equivalent to the normalisation in additive models).
 You can therefore choose any band as the reference band.
 Notice that if you use the full band as reference, and this one encompasses some of the subject bands, you will need to correct the lags for the correlation introduced by the photons that are the same in both the subject and reference band.
-See Ingram 2019 for that.
+See [Ingram 2019](https://ui.adsabs.harvard.edu/abs/2019MNRAS.489.3927I/abstract) for that.

 If you use any other band as reference, for instance, the lowest energy band, and you want to include that band (with 0 lags) in the fits, you need to assign an error to that lag.
 For instance, you can use the average error of all the other bands.